ADM228/ADM228/README.md

 - 👀 I’m interested in programming and old-ass consoles.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - msh.alexgoog@gmail.com, twitter - @rL1swQQUcBajqta
+- 📫 How to reach me - msh.alexgoog@gmail.com, twitter - @rL1swQQUcBajqta, Discord - Alexm#7063

 <!---
 ADM228/ADM228 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.